My Stereo System

 ![]() |

-Theuns Jordaan, Roeper (Coleske, SA).
+Theuns Jordaan, Roeper (Coleske, SA, possibly EU).
 One of only two Theuns Jordaan albums on vinyl I know of, the other being Tribute to the Poets.
 Pressed in South Africa, this one cost me R400.00, pre-owned.
 Great pressing and excellent music.
 I had to use, of all things, COVID sanitation gel to remove pen markings from the cover to get it looking like new again.
 I had the pleasure of attending one of his shows a few years ago.
 We lost a true gentleman the day Theuns passed away.
 If you have ever listened to Jordaan's music, on this album "Net Voor die Storm Kom" stands out because it was a commercial hit.
 But just listen to the last song, Bloutrein.
 It was written long before his death but somehow sounds like his swansong.
-I have found out that the album was pressed in South Africa.
-Nothing is visible in the deadwax.
-I would be the first to ignore albums pressed locally, but this one is exceptional.
+I have found out that the album may have been pressed in South Africa.
+Nothing is visible in the deadwax that could indicate where it was pressed though.
+I would be the first to ignore albums made locally, but this one is exceptional.
 It is clearly about 180 gram, prefectly flat, and has absolutely no surface noise.
-Kudos for the pressing plant here. |
+Kudos for the pressing plant here.
+Someone has said that this was basically produced from the CD.
+If this is the case, then so be it.
+To have it on vinyl is just so special. |

 ![]() |